-Betsy’s practice includes representing clients in such diverse industries as banking and finance, health care, entertainment, publishing and consumer products.
+Betsy’s practice includes representing clients in such diverse industries as banking and finance, health care, entertainment, publishing and education.
 She spends considerable time representing leading law firms in counseling and litigation assignments.
 She has handled both single plaintiff and class action lawsuits involving issues of discrimination, harassment and employee benefits matters.
 Betsy has successfully tried a number of jury and non-jury cases in New York and elsewhere in the U.S., and her trial work has been recognized by her induction as a Fellow of the American College of Trial Lawyers.
-She also has argued more than 50 appeals in state and federal courts, and she has been elected a member of the American Academy of Appellate Lawyers.
+She also has argued more than 60 appeals in state and federal courts, and she has been elected a member of the American Academy of Appellate Lawyers.

 Betsy has been involved in representing employers in sexual harassment matters for many years.
 Noteworthy cases include, among others, her retention by Meritor Savings Bank to handle the remand of the landmark Supreme Court case in this area.
 She also handled, on appeal, the landmark case in which the New York Court of Appeals reversed a $4 million punitive damages award against the magazine Penthouse on the ground that no punitive damages are available under the State Human Rights Law.